peterlacko/gooddata-ui/docs/attribute_filter_component.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

-This is a dropdown component that lists attribute values.
+Attribute filter component is a dropdown component that lists attribute values.
 You can pass a callback function, which receives a list of the selected values when a user clicks **Apply**.

 ![Attribute Filter Component](assets/attribute_filter.png "Attribute Filter Component")

-## Example
+### Example

 In the following example, attribute values are listed and the ```onApply``` callback function is triggered when a user clicks **Apply** to confirm the selection.